Coefficient

-In mathematics, a coefficient is a multiplicative factor in some term of a polynomial, a series, or an expression; it is usually a number, but may be any expression (including variables such as a, b and c).
-When the coefficients are themselves variables, they may also be called parameters.
+In mathematics, a coefficient is a multiplicative factor involved in some term of a polynomial, a series, or any other type of expression.
+It may be a number without units, in which case it is known as a numerical factor.
+It may also be a constant with units of measurement, in which it is known as a constant multiplier.
+In general, coefficients may be any expression (including variables such as a, b and c).
+When the combination of variables and constants is not necessarily involved in a product, it may be called a parameter.

 For example, the polynomial $2x^2-x+3$ has coefficients 2, −1, and 3, and the powers of the variable $x$ in the polynomial $ax^2+bx+c$ have coefficient parameters $a$, $b$, and $c$.